charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ---

-## Performers and Kerformers
+## Performers

-- Use kernel-based approximations to replace softmax attention, reducing complexity to linear time
+- Use kernel-based approximations to replace softmax attention– uses FAVOR+ to map Q and K to a different space using random projections (random feature maps)
-- **Performers** rely on random feature maps, while **Kerformers** improve this with structured, data-aware projections that are learned—making both efficient for long-sequence modeling without major accuracy loss
+- Reduces complexity of attention mechanism to linear time

 ---